 In mid-February, I reached 159.5 pounds.
 I was so happy to be below 160.
 That was a loss of just over 20 pounds in 4.5 months.

-I have three more milestones (about 20 pounds) to go, but I am listening to my body along the way and if 145 is not the ideal weight for my current post-babies body, I’ll be happy with a different number.
+I have three more milestones (about 20 pounds) to go, but, again, it’s not about the number.
 It’s all about having energy, strength, and setting myself up for good health as I age.

 Here I am in October at the Blog Awards at The Academy in Dublin.
 First photo is after my win.
 I was speechless and trying to not happy cry.
 The second photo is Brian Dillon of Being Brian and me – I love his blog.
 Five weeks into my healthy habits and I had lost a few pounds already.

-My clothes fit better, but best of all I can be the fun mom who climbs trees.
+But by this month, I could be the fun mom who climbs trees.

 Before & Progress Side-by-side from August to April.